Mohamed Ilan Imran: Valencia

 In 2023, Ilan was promoted to the Valencia senior squad, which was recognized as the youngest side in the Dhivehi Premier League era.

 At the age of 14 years, 2 months and 29 days, he made his senior debut when he started in the 2023 President’s Cup match against Super United Sports, which ended in a 5–0 defeat.

-Although he was an unused substitute in Valencia’s 2023 Dhivehi Premier League opener against Club Eagles, he was competing at the same time in the Inter School Athletics Championship, where he won gold medals in the 100m, 200m and long jump events, was named Best U15 Male Athlete, and also set a new 100m meet record.
+He made his Dhivehi Premier League debut on 8 May 2023 against TC Sports Club, a match Valencia lost 2–0, but became the youngest player ever to start in a league match.

-He made his Premier League debut on 8 May 2023 against TC Sports Club, a match Valencia lost 2–0, becoming the youngest player ever to start in a league match.
+Ilan was an unused substitute in Valencia’s second league game against Club Eagles on 14 May 2023, as he competed in the Inter School Athletics Championship that morning, where he won gold medals in the 100m, 200m and long jump events, was named Best U15 Male Athlete, and also set a new 100m meet record.
+It was the only game he missed that season.

 On 24 August 2023, Ilan became the youngest goal scorer in Dhivehi Premier League history when he scored in a 2–2 draw against Club Green Streets at the age of 14 years, 7 months and 7 days.
 Before scoring the first goal, on 8 August 2023, Ilan became the youngest player to assist a goal in the Premier League, at the age of 14 years, 6 months and 22 days, helping Ethan Ibrahim Zaki score against United Victory where they were defeated 2–1.

 After the 2023 season, Ilan trialed with Al Ain FC Academy in the United Arab Emirates.
 He eventually chose to remain in the Maldives to complete his O‑Level studies, spending the remainder of the year training with Maziya.